Akshaya0804/AKSHAYA/README.md

 - **Projects
   A Study on Consumer Preferences Toward Selection on four-wheelers of Maruti Suzuki in Thanjavur City**
   _IJREISS, Vol. 9, Issue 3, Mar 2025_
-  Conducted a study analyzing purchasing behavior and brand loyalty among car buyers in Thanjavur.
+  This study explores how consumers in Thanjavur choose Maruti Suzuki cars, focusing on factors like affordability, fuel efficiency,and brand trust.It highlights shifting preferences toward safety, design, and   technology due to rising incomes and digital influence.Maruti Suzuki maintains market leadership by expanding dealerships, offering hybrid models, and enhancing customer service.Conducted a study analyzing purchasing behavior and brand loyalty among car buyers in Thanjavur.

 - **Technology and Innovation Research**
   _Tamil Nadu State Council for Science and Technology, Oct 2024_
+   The project “Technology and Innovation” explores how emerging technologies like AI, blockchain, and autonomous systems are transforming industries such as healthcare, finance, and education.
+It highlights global trends, ethical concerns, digital inclusion, and sustainability, emphasizing the role of innovation in solving societal challenges and driving economic growth.
   Explored trends in automation, digital transformation, and sustainable technology.

 ---